umagp/umagp.github.io/content/posts/homepm.md

 **Assessment**
 To move forward, I must make some baseline decisions:
 1. What is the desired function?
-a.
-Is it all clothing, accessories, linen?
+- Is it all clothing, accessories, linen?
-b.
-How much should I dedicate to hanging or drawer space?
+- How much should I dedicate to hanging or drawer space?
-c.
-Will I be storing accessories like handbags, ties, belts?
+- Will I be storing accessories like handbags, ties, belts?
-d.
-Is it also replacing our dresser?
+- Is it also replacing our dresser?
 2. Are we going with a semi-custom or fully custom closet?
-a.
-Ikea (let’s face it – Pax is eternal)
+- Ikea (let’s face it – Pax is eternal)
-b.
-A semi-custom closet company that you install yourself
+- A semi-custom closet company that you install yourself
-c.
-A custom closet company
+- A custom closet company
-d.
-Local carpenter
+- Local carpenter
 3. How do I get a design that works regardless of whether we keep the back door or get rid of it?

 Another thing to note is where this lands in the product backlog.
 On a scale of 1-5 for each of the criteria: